 Skip to main content

-SplatTransform is a powerful command-line tool designed to make working with 3D Gaussian Splats effortless.
+SplatTransform is an open source library and CLI tool for converting and editing Gaussian splats.
 Whether you need to convert between formats, apply transformations, or analyze splat data, SplatTransform provides the tools developers need for precise control over their Gaussian splat workflows.
+The library is platform-agnostic and can be used in both Node.js and browser environments.

 Open Source